-As part of a new series aimed at those taking that next step with their photography gear, we aim to help make sense out of all the options out there.
-With that, we’ll try to keep the jargon to a minimum and stick to the basics and what matters most.
+As part of a new series aimed at those taking the next step with their photography gear, we aim to help make sense out of all the options out there.
+With that, we’ll try to keep the jargon to a minimum. and stick to the basics and what matters most.

 When we talk about a kit lens, we’re talking about the lens that typically comes with the camera when you first take it out of the box.
 It’s the friendly starter lens that most of us begin with as we move out of the point & shoot world.